 Air layering has been around for a very long time.
-The advantage of this method is that the branch of the tree that you clone will be at the same age (with all the identical genes & cell 'memory') with the original tree.
-If you take a clone of a 3-year-old adenium, that clone will also be 3 years old.
+The advantage of this method is that the branch of the tree that you clone will be the same age (with all the identical genes & cell 'memory') as the original tree.
+If you take a clone of a 3-year-old adenium, that clone starting out on new soil will also be 3 years old.
 It can grow into a full size tree.

 There are many air layering styles.
-Here are the brief steps of the first one:
+Here are the brief steps of the first one, which is called:

-First, sterilize the knife.
-Cut off some leaves to prevent root rot.
+To do the duck beak style air layering, first, sterilize the knife.
+Cut off some leaves on the branch to prevent root rot.
 Cut a duck-beak shape on 2/3 of the branch.
 It looks something like this:

-Put a small leaf in between the cut to keep its form.
-Dry the cut 1-2 days in porch.
-When the cut stiffen up, tape it with some nylon or masking tape:
+Put a small leaf in between the cut (aka the duck beak or "alligator mouth") to keep its shape.
+Dry the cut 1-2 days in a porch.
+When the cut stiffens up, tape it with some nylon or masking tape:

-Depending on the species, it can take 2-8 weeks before the cut take roots.
+Depending on the species, it can take 2-8 weeks before the cut takes roots.
 After that, unwrap the tape.
 You can see new roots have formed here: